IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 This section provides a reference of the core `cardano-cli` commands and their associated subcommands:

 *cardano-cli*
-The set of `cardano-cli` commands include:
+The set of `cardano-cli` commands includes:
 * `address`: payment address commands
 * `stake-address`: stake address commands
 * `transaction`: transaction commands